Skip to content

 Course-based Undergraduate Research Experiences (CUREs)

-C-CoMP faculty will develop introductory level CUREs that provide undergraduate students with the opportunity to generate and pursue a research question as a component of their coursework.
-Students will be encouraged to pursue both data- (computational, modeling) and wet lab-based questions.
+C-CoMP faculty are developing introductory level CUREs that provide undergraduate students with the opportunity to generate and pursue a research question as a component of their coursework.
+Students are encouraged to pursue both data- (computational, modeling) and wet lab-based questions.
 CUREs allow students to earn credit towards their major while learning the scientific method and process.
 CURE courses will be offered both at partner institutions and in collaborations with faculty at two-year colleges and minority-serving institutions through CUREnet, a national network of people and programs established with NSF funds.
 Coastal facilities affiliated with our institutions (e.g., WHOI, UGA, UVA, BIOS) will host capstone research weekends for CURE students and faculty.

-CUREs encourages student integration into the scientific community as indicated by increased science self-efficacy and awareness of career options.
+CUREs encourage student integration into the scientific community as indicated by increased science self-efficacy and awareness of career options.
 CUREs also fosters increased understanding of the nature and processes of science.

 Professional development for education and outreach